Date

 public toStandardDate(): StandardDate source

-Convert date to standard JavaScript Date
+Convert date to standard JavaScript Date.

-The time component of the returned Date
+The time component of the returned Date is set to midnight

 and the time zone is set to UTC.